 In the second study, the researchers recruited 239 undergraduate students to make decisions about whether designer handbags were authentic or counterfeit.
 The participants, who again were split into intuitive and analytical groups, made their decisions by looking at – but not touching – 10 designer handbags.

-The intuitive group was given five seconds to view each handbag and told to base their decisions entirely on their first impression, while the analysis group was told to ignore any gut instincts and base their decisions on careful analysis.
+The people in the intuitive group were given five seconds to view each handbag and were told to base their decisions entirely on their first impression, while the people in the analytical group were told to ignore any gut instincts and base their decisions on careful analysis.

 Once again, the researchers found that intuition was more effective for those with high expertise, which was considered to be those who owned at least three Coach and Louis Vuitton handbags.

-Overall, the studies found that experts significantly outperformed novices when making their decisions intuitively, but not when making their decisions analytically.
+Overall, the studies found that experts significantly outperformed novices when making decisions intuitively but not when making decisions analytically.

-Dane warns, however, that gut decision-making isn't best in all situations.
+Dane warned, however, that intuition isn't the best way to make decisions in all situations.

-The research was recently published in the journal Organizational Behavior and Human Decision Processes.
+The research was published in the journal Organizational Behavior and Human Decision Processes.